NesQuickCoding/Phonebook/README.md

 # Phonebook
-Java program which demonstrates the use of Map interface to store, modify, and retrieve information.
+Java program which demonstrates the use of HashMap Data Structure to store, modify, and retrieve information.
 Submitted by: **Neslie Fernandez**

 Created: July 2021

 ### Program Walkthough GIF

 Adding name, number and email to our Phonebook.
-Then searching for searching for them.

 <img src="https://github.com/NesQuickCoding/Phonebook/blob/main/Demo/Demo1.gif?raw=true" width=250><br>